macCesar/purgeTSS/README.md

 # alias:
 > purgetss b
 ```
-It generates a new `custom.tss` file based on the attributes defined in `./purgetss/config.js`.
+It will generate a new `tailwind.tss` file inside the `purgetss` folder, with the attributes defined in `./purgetss/config.js`.

-The file is stored inside the `purgetss` folder.

-After generating the file, you can use any of your custom classes in your project.

-**Remember to run `purgetss` to copy all used classes to `app.tss`.**
+**After generating your custom `tailwind.tss` file.
+You can use any of the generated classes, `purgeTSS` will parse this file instead of the default Tailwind file.**

 ### To learn more see **[Configuring and customizing styles](/docs/configuring-guide.md)**